Aaron3963/CSE_151A_Project/README.md

 ![k_line](dataset/graph/k_line.png)

 This is the stock price of the S&P 500 over min and max dates covered by the news headlines.
-Some noticeable features that are included in this graph is the large dip during early 2020 caused by covid.
+One noticeable feature that is included in this graph is the large dip during early 2020 caused by COVID-19.
 This will have an interesting impact on our model since the news did play a big role in the scare factor for COVID-19, but the fact that it was caused by a global epidemic may skew the embeddings of other words.

 ### Data Preprocessing